 In addition, many states and colleges use your FAFSA information to determine your eligibility for state and school aid, and some private financial aid providers may use your FAFSA information to determine whether you qualify for their aid.

 In order to file a FAFSA, you must obtain a FSA ID Number.
 This will serve as your electronic signature.
 To obtain your FSA ID number, you can visit https://studentaid.ed.gov/sa/fafsa

 Each year the FAFSA is updated.
-The "new" FAFSA is available on Jan.1st of each year.
-For example, if a student is attending college starting in Fall of 2016, the student and parents will need to fill out the FAFSA after Jan.
-1st in order to have the updated FAFSA for that year.
-However, you can download or view the FAFSA for the current year prior to completing the new one, this will help you identify what you will need to know when completing your FAFSA.
+The "new" FAFSA timeline is TBD and once we get confirmation we will pass that information along.
+For example, if a student is attending college starting in Fall of 2023, the student and parents will need to fill out the FAFSA each year, in the past it has been after Oct.
+1st of the prior year, in order to have the updated FAFSA for that year.
+However, this year we are still waiting on the timeline for the FAFSA.
+You can still download or view the FAFSA for the current year prior to completing the new one, this will help you identify what you will need to know when completing your FAFSA.

 Links Below Will Help With the Process of Completing the FAFSA:

 You may also find the following websites helpful during this process: